Chili Verde

 My name is Dave, and I’m a Parrothead.
 Whew, glad I got that off my chest.

-I am a huge fan of Jimmy Buffet and often wish for little more than to be able to sail off with my dear wife to some salty piece of land.
-Sigh… I have a copy of almost every song Jimmy has ever recorded, so I was intrigued when Jimmy performed with the Zac Brown Band and said that when it came time to “pass the Tiki torch” he was going to pass it off to Zac.
+I have damn near every song Jimmy has ever recorded, so I was intrigued when Jimmy performed with the Zac Brown Band and said that when it came time to “pass the Tiki torch” he was going to pass it off to Zac.

 That’s one hell of a recommendation, but I took one listen to Zac’s The Foundation and it was all over.
 I now have both it and You Get What You Give in permanent rotation on my CD player.
 He’s not Jimmy, and that’s a good thing, but they both share a love for great lyrics, general irreverence, and that wonderful country/reggae/Caribbean sound.